casra-developers/apss_csharp_tutorial/LinearAlgebraLibrary/Exercise03.md

-# Excersice 2: C# coding concepts
+# Exercise 3: Vector3
-This exercise is the second one in a series to provide an introduction into the C# language and various programing concepts within an example project.
+This exercise is the third one in a series to provide an introduction into the C# language and various programing concepts within an example project.
 The example project is a simple linear algebra library that can perform mathematical operations on vectors and matrices.<br>

-In this excersice the focus will be on passing all tests related to <b>Vector2.cs</b> found in "LinearAlgebraLibrary/LinearAlgebraLibrary.Tests/Excercise02_Tests.cs":
+In this exercise the focus will be on passing all tests related to <b>Vector3.cs</b> found in "LinearAlgebraLibrary/LinearAlgebraLibrary.Tests/Excercise03_Tests.cs":
-- Ex02_Task01_Dimensions
+- Ex03_Task01_Dimensions
-- Ex02_Task02_L2Norm
+- Ex03_Task02_L2Norm
-- Ex02_Task03_Adding
+- Ex03_Task03_Adding
-- Ex02_Task04_Subtracting
+- Ex03_Task04_Subtracting
-- Ex02_Task05_ScalarMultiplication
+- Ex03_Task05_ScalarMultiplication
-- Ex02_Task06_DotProduct
+- Ex03_Task06_DotProduct
-- Ex02_Task07_PseudoCrossProduct
+- Ex03_Task07_PseudoCrossProduct
-- Ex02_Task08_AddingOperator
+- Ex03_Task08_AddingOperator
-- Ex02_Task09_SubtractingOperator
+- Ex03_Task09_SubtractingOperator
-- Ex02_Task10_ScalarMultiplicationOperator
+- Ex03_Task10_ScalarMultiplicationOperator

+Many of the tasks will be very similar to excercies 2, with a few exceptions.

 ## Task 1: Vector dimensions
-Since the interface <b>IVectorBase< T></b> which is inherited by <b>IVector2</b> demands a property for the number of vector dimensions, the class <b>Vector2</b> also needs to to implement this.<br>
+Since the interface <b>IVectorBase< T></b> which is inherited by <b>IVector3</b> demands a property for the number of vector dimensions, the class <b>Vector2</b> also needs to to implement this.<br>

 <b>TODO:</b> Add your implementation:
 ```Csharp